There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Look for rat track marks around the edges of your attic, basement, and pantry.
 You might also see droppings and urine stains along these paths.

-5. nests
+5. Nests

 Some of the chewing and gnaw marks you might see around your home could also be signs that rats have been collecting nesting material.